jill6666/jill6666/README.md

 🎀🐰🌷🌸

-I am looking for a position as a Full Stack Developer in Canada.

 I've been working as a Software Engineer since 2020.
 Focusing on JavaScript solutions and expertise in React, Nextjs, and Nodejs.

-* 🌍  I'm based in Vancouver/Toronto.
+* 🌍  I'm based in Toronto.
 * 🖥️  See my portfolio at [My Portfolio](http://official-site-teal.vercel.app/).
 * 📂  You can contact me at [jillchang05@gmail.com](mailto:jillchang05@gmail.com).
 * 🍁  I'm on my way to explore the great Canada area.